 - “Bearing down” on the toilet: This is Valsalva as well (breath-holding during exertion).
 We often do this when constipated because it can provide more power to expel the bowel movement.
 Again, the downside is that it can lead to, or worsen, DR. Unfortunately, hormonal changes during pregnancy actually increase the likelihood of being constipated.

 How to tell if you have diastasis recti

 You can also perform a self-check.
 We do not recommend doing this until you are at least 6 weeks postpartum.
-Recall that every woman will have some degree of DR during the third trimester, which will close to the point it will remain at by 4-6 weeks.
-After 6 weeks, you will get a more accurate assessment of your true separation.
+Recall that every woman will have some degree of DR during the third trimester, so it’s not really necessary to check during pregnancy because likely you will have it.
+That DR will still be there once you give birth, but will begin to close over the next 6-8 weeks.
+This is why we recommend waiting at least 6 weeks to get a more accurate assessment of your true separation.

 Watch this video to learn how to perform a proper self-check.
-It’s always a good idea to ask your doctor to check you at your postpartum visit.
+It’s also a good idea to ask your doctor to check you at your postpartum visit.
 While doctors should check for this, most unfortunately do not, so you have to ask.